boldflight/BibleConverter/test_EPUB/output/Ecclesiastes.md

 while wealthy men sit in lowly positions.
 [7] I have seen slaves on horseback and princes walking on foot like slaves.

+### Wisdom is Needed to Avert Dangers in Everyday Life

 [8] One who digs a pit may fall into it, and one who breaks through a wall may be bitten by a snake.
 [9] One who quarries stones may be injured by them;